IAmBdan/Google-Sheets-Clone/README.md

 Husksheets is a collaborative spreadsheet application designed to allow multiple users to create, edit, and share spreadsheets in real-time.
 The project consists of a server with a persistent store, a client for managing spreadsheets, and a user interface for editing and displaying sheets.

 ## Technologies Used
+- We chose T3 for our Husksheets project as it has strong computing power and smart resource handling, which helps our spreadsheets run smoothly even with lots of data.
+The intergration of Prisma into our repo allows us to have consistent type safety across the program, as well as seamless database schema editing and mock data entry.

 - T3 Stack
   - Next.js
   - tRPC